DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/feature-experimentation.md

 Once you have metrics in your project, all you need to do is:
 1. Select a metric you want to use to judge the performance of your experiment
-2. Set the Variation that you want to use as your control variation
+2. Set the Variation that you want to use as your control Variation

 ![Adding a Metric](/feature-experiment-control-metric.png)

-Now that you have a metric added and a control variation selected, the performance of the experiment will be tracked over time.
-With the performance of the treatment variation compared to the control variation with Difference and Chance of Beating Baseline percentages shown and updated in real-time as the experiment runs.
+Now that you have a metric added and a control Variation selected, the performance of the experiment will be tracked over time.
+With the performance of the treatment Variation compared to the control Variation with Difference and Chance of Beating Baseline percentages shown and updated in real-time as the experiment runs.

 ![Reviewing Metric Performance](/feature-experiment-full.png)

-Any number of metrics can be added to a feature for analysis, just keep clicking "Attach Metric" and add pre-existing or create new metrics as needed.
+Any number of metrics can be added to a feature for analysis, keep clicking "Attach Metric" and add pre-existing or create new metrics as needed.

 ## Determining a Winner

 The most important part of an experiment is determining a winner.

-The length of time an experiment needs to run to determine a winner varies depending on the overall traffic, the observed conversion rate, and the size of the difference in conversion or values between the variations.
+The length of time an experiment needs to run to determine a winner varies depending on the overall traffic, the observed conversion rate, and the size of the difference in conversion or values between the Variations.
 Typically experiments should be run for a minimum of 1-2 weeks to achieve valid statistical significance with a good amount of time to get a proper cross-section of your user base.

 Given the time it takes, your team should generally avoid early analysis and create a process by which an experiment runs with no review of results until a pre-determined amount of time has passed.

-Once this time has passed, the charts and graphs for any added metrics can be reviewed to determine which variation performed best.
+Once this time has passed, the charts and graphs for any added metrics can be reviewed to determine which Variation performed best.
 When metrics are created, you define if a decrease or an increase is the targeted improvement.
 Our results graphs take this into account and show clearly if the metrics have driven either positive or negative results.
 The charts also provide guidance on if statistical significance has been achieved by providing a Chance of Beating baseline.

 Statistical significance has been achieved if this number is either 0% or 100%.